cdupont/CorentinDupont-WebPage/blog/posts/Programming/2021-08-13-GreenPass.md

 ---
-title: Decode your Green Pass using Linux tools
+title: Decode your EU Digital COVID Certificate using Linux tools
 description: How to decode the Green Pass QR code, using only command line tools
 tags: Programming
 ---

-I recently got my Green Pass.
+I recently got my Green Pass (also named EU Digital COVID Certificate, or Pass Sanitaire).
 So I got curious: What's inside?
 How does it works?
 A quick search on Internet gives various sites that can decode the data.
 Say, this is my Green Pass: